Aymen311/PROCESS/README.md

-Our Project : Building a tool for visual simulation of process scheduling algorithms by the operating system.
+# Building a tool for visual simulation of process scheduling algorithms by the operating system.